ropensci/fingertipsR/cran-comments.md

 ## R CMD check results

-There were no NOTEs or ERRORs.
+There were no NOTEs, WARNINGs or ERRORs.

-There was 1 warning:

-* WARNING (on OS X)
-'qpdf' is needed for checks on size reduction of PDFs

 ## Downstream dependencies

 No downstream dependencies